d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 \vspace{.2in}

-Using the `RScript` file for this activity, enter your answers for question 4 in place of the xx's to produce the null distribution with 1000 simulations, highlight and run lines 1 - 12 and then 33 - 39.
+Using the `RScript` file for this activity, enter your answers for question 4 in place of the xx's in the two proportion test code to produce the null distribution with 1000 simulations, highlight and run lines 1 - 12 and then 33 - 39.

 ```r